yochaigal/cairn/adventures/conversions/circle-of-wolves.md

 ### Piobaan
 - the scout and pathfinder, wears a cloak of invisibility and wields a sling staff with silver bullets.

 ### Nurmin

-- their confessor-acolyte, is starblind but sees three heartbeats into the future.
+- A confessor-acolyte, is starblind but sees three heartbeats into the future.
 She fights unarmed, but alarmingly well.